evanwills/minecraft-sphere-generator/README.md

 Without the very helpful information provided by [Henry Cat](https://www.youtube.com/channel/UCEhgXO2ijjwaNXsGce3Dv9A) in the video [How to Make a Sphere in Minecraft Using COMMANDS - Tutorial (Java Edition)](https://www.youtube.com/watch?v=VR-iD5HZzE0&t=102s) none of this would have been possible.

+see [Advanced Commands Tutorial - For/While Loops with Minecraft 1.12 Chains](https://www.youtube.com/watch?v=9yX7mhgIhs0) for how to use loops

 ## How the generator works:

 1. * Search for the type of block you wish to make your sphere out